 17. Margarine (especially older formulations)

 Older partially-hydrogenated margarines contain trans fats that the FDA has been phasing out since 2018 but still appear in some imported and dollar-store brands.
-Trans fats simultaneously raise LDL and lower HDL — a uniquely bad combination for cardiovascular risk in midlife women.
 Better swap: grass-fed butter or olive oil.

 18. Non-dairy coffee creamer (Coffee-Mate, International Delight)

 Most non-dairy creamers contain partially hydrogenated oils, corn syrup solids, and synthetic flavors.
-Specifically, the “creamer” label hides that the ingredient list is largely sugar and refined fat.
 Better swap: half-and-half, oat milk (check label for added oil), or homemade dates-blended cashew milk.

 19. Diet soda (artificial sweeteners)

-The zero-calorie pitch obscures emerging research on aspartame and sucralose effects on the gut microbiome and possibly bone density.
+The zero-calorie pitch obscures emerging (and still preliminary) research on how aspartame and sucralose may affect the gut microbiome; in 2023 the WHO’s cancer agency classified aspartame as “possibly carcinogenic,” though its expert committee left the acceptable daily intake unchanged.
 The 2023 WHO/IARC classification moved aspartame to Group 2B “possibly carcinogenic.”
 Diet drinks also seem to maintain sugar cravings without satisfying them.
 Better swap: sparkling water with citrus or a splash of unsweetened cranberry.

 20. More than 1 alcoholic drink per day